 Film (Live Action)

-In Kamen Rider X Super Sentai Super Hero Taisen, Kamen Rider Decade and Gokai Red disguise themselves as Kamen Rider 1 and Akaranger respectively, which is somewhat consistent with their usual powers (though Decade had never transformed into a Showa-era rider prior to that).
+- In Kamen Rider × Super Sentai: Super Hero Taisen, Kamen Rider Decade and Gokai Red disguise themselves as Kamen Rider 1 and Akaranger respectively, which is somewhat consistent with their usual powers (though Decade had never transformed into a Showa-era rider prior to that).
 What isn't consistent however, is that they also take on the voices of Kamen Rider 1 and Akaranger (as well as Decade copying Rider 1's belt, with the Decadriver only appearing when he reveals himself).

 Live Action TV

 - Used for a plot twist near the end of A Ghost Story For Christmas's adaptation of Montague Rhodes James's "A Warning to the Curious": the ghost (John Kearney) tricks both the protagonist and the audience by disguising as Dr. Black, and, for that scene, is appropriately played by Black's actor, Clive Swift.